 Pachimalai is a beautiful place with unique culture and way of life.
 There are many native tribes inhabiting the hills.
 Among them the Malayali tribe is involved in the trade of some of the surplus agricultural products, which grow in the hills, to towns below on the plains for items not available in the hills.

-flowing through the hills are Kallar and Sweata Nadi.
+The rivers flowing through the hills are Kallar and Sweata Nadi.
 The Veeraramar Dam is located in the hills across the Kallar River.
 The waterfalls in the hills include Mangalam Aruvi, Koraiyar Falls and Mayil Uthu Falls.
-The most cultivated fruit in the hills is jackfruit
+The most cultivated fruit in the hills is jackfruit.

 Connectivity of Pachimalai Hills